Collaborative Research and Training Experience Program

 - funds are being well-managed.

 Failure to demonstrate these criteria in reports may lead to reduction, early phase-out, or termination of the grant.
 Failure to submit the reports will result in termination of the grant or cancellation or suspension of subsequent installments.

-The allowable expenses are limited to:
+The allowable expenses include:

-- Researchers are not restricted from using some of their grant money to provide supplements to scholarship holders Students holding NSERC Postgraduate Scholarships, Alexander Graham Bell Canada Graduate Scholarships or other federal granting agency graduate scholarships should be encouraged to participate in the training program whether or not they receive a stipend from CREATE.
+- Researchers are not restricted from using some of their grant money to provide supplements to scholarship holders.
+Students holding NSERC Postgraduate Scholarships, Alexander Graham Bell Canada Graduate Scholarships or other federal granting agency graduate scholarships should be encouraged to participate in the training program whether or not they receive a stipend from CREATE.